The Ironman Lanzarote Canarias Triathlon reaches its 20º edition with a record of participation

 For his part, the race director, the Danish Kenneth Gasque, reported on the details of a race that celebrates its twentieth edition and that once again exceeds, one more year, the numbers of participants of the previous edition (1.386 in 2010 ), and which, according to Gasque, "also aims to improve the level of organization of the event."

-Gasque –qualified by San Ginés as the soul of the test -, detailed the characteristics of a race in which athletes face 3.8 km of swimming, 180 km of cycling and 42.2 km of running, and that this year will have a total of 1.471 participants, of which that 28 are professionals and the rest are included in the age groups.
-Of these 1.443, 1.306 are men and 137 women.
-Of all of them two are runners discounts, that is, they have some kind of disability.
+Gasque –qualified by San Ginés as the soul of the test–, detailed the characteristics of a race in which athletes face 3.8 km of swimming, 180 km of bike and 42.2 km of running, and this year will have a total of 1.471 participants, of which 28 are professionals and the rest are included in the age groups.
+Of these 1.443, 1.306 are men and 137 are women.
+Of all of them, two are runners discounts, that is, they have some kind of disability.

 Of all these runners, about a third, about 450, are Spanish, the largest representation within the 40 nationalities present at the 2011 Ironman.
 In turn, about a hundred of these 450 triathletes are Canaries.